entiros/starlify-connector-template/README.md

 ## Description
 This is a template project for building your own custom Starlify connector.

-A Starlify Connector is a Spring Boot server application that exposes HTTP endpoints that can be used to trigger data synchronization between Starlify (www.starlify.com) and external data sources.
+A Starlify Connector is a Spring Boot server application that exposes HTTP endpoints that can be used to trigger data synchronization from external data sources to Starlify (www.starlify.com).
 It starts an import job when an HTTP endpoint is called with an API key and a network ID, whereupon it imports systems, services and references from an external data source which exposes this data via the implementation of the StarlifyConnectorPlugin interface.

 It requires Java 21.